Modelur/docs/docs/reference/land_use.md

 **GFA per Parking Space**

-Define how much Gross Floor Area is needed per Parking Space.
+Define how much Gross Floor Area accounts for one Parking Space.

 **NFA per Parking Space**

-Define how much Net Floor Area is needed per Parking Space.
+Define how much Net Floor Area accounts for one Parking Space.

 **PS per Primary Unit**

-How many Parking Spaces are required per Primary unit.
+How many Parking Spaces are required per Primary unit (eg. Apartment, Office, etc.).
 Primary unit is defined in the [Units section](#units).

 **Secondary Unit per PS**

-How many Secondary Units are there per Parking Space.
+How many Secondary Units (eg. Residents, Workplaces, etc.) are there per one Parking Space.
 Secondary Unit is defined in the [Units section](#units).

 **Average Parking Area Size**

-How big is an average Parking Space.
+The area of an average Parking Space.
+Used to calculate how much space we need to provide for all parking requirements.

 Green Areas Calculation
 -----------------------